 This bill amends existing laws regarding contract limitations for public works and capital outlay projects managed by the Department of Culture, Recreation and Tourism.
 Notably, it removes the requirement for a public entity to post notice of a public emergency within ten days, allowing for more flexibility in responding to emergencies.
-Additionally, it modifies the exemption criteria for repairs, renovations, or construction projects, increasing the threshold for individual projects from $250,000 to $1 million, adjusted annually based on the Consumer Price Index.
-This change aims to streamline the process for smaller projects and reduce bureaucratic delays.
+Additionally, it modifies the existing exemption for repairs, renovations, or construction projects, increasing the threshold for individual projects from $250,000 to $1 million, adjusted annually based on the Consumer Price Index.
+This change is intended to streamline the process for smaller projects and reduce bureaucratic delays.

 HB297 Engrossed: 38:2212(P)(1)